Mortgage Basics #Home Buying #Real Estate

 Condos

 While condos are among Canada’s more affordable property types, there are some things to be aware of when buying one.
 Unless you’re on your building’s condo board, you will have very little control over the other tenants in the building as a resident or the upkeep of the building.
 You’ll also have to pay condo fees, ranging anywhere from $0.30/sq.ft – $0.75/sq.ft or more monthly in Canada.
-These are used for repairing and maintaining a condo and are pooled with every other resident’s fees.
+These are used for repairing and maintaining a condo and pooled with other residents’ fees.

 Condo Townhomes